SindujaSivan/NewWheelsDataTransformationUsingSQL/README.md

 ### Overview

 The New-Wheels Data Transformation project aimed to address the challenges faced by the New-Wheels app, focusing on sales descent, reputation hit, and a drop in new customers.
-The objective was to provide actionable insights for informed decision-making and identify avenues for business enhancement.

 ### Objective:
 - Provide actionable insights for informed decision-making.